FAQ

 Courses which have already been completed as part of the topic module can be credited as compulsory electives.

 Many courses at Master’s level can be credited as optional non-BA courses.
 In general, Master’s students in Business Administration need to obtain approval for non-BA courses.
-If the non-BA course requires certain prerequisites, these have to be fulfilled and the individual accreditation can be processed by making a formal request to the examination panel of the Dean’s Office.
+If the non-BA course requires certain prerequisites, these have to be fulfilled, and the individual accreditation can be processed by making a formal request to the examination panel of the Dean’s Office.
 The tree search on CTS provides an up-to-date list with all the approved non-BA courses.
 If students are interested in adding further non-BA courses to the list, they should contact the Academic Student Advice with a specific suggestion.

 Prior to starting the Master’s thesis, you should have completed academic attainments amounting to 45 ECTS credits, at least.
 Students are expected to consult the institutes in question (or their websites) well in advance regarding requirements, regulations and the writing process.
 The institutes may define additional requirements for the Master’s thesis.